-The same copyright laws protect your photography when you publish online and your work will never become public domain unless you make it so.
+Photography and copyright law ensures the same copyright laws protect your photography when you publish online.
+In other words, your work will never become public domain unless you make it so.

 Some platforms have default permissions when you upload your images that allow for commercial use of your photography without paying for it.
 You can still report copyright infringement.
-When in doubt, just brand each photo with a © symbol.
+When in doubt, just brand each photo with a © symbol or watermark.

 What if an illustration is made using your work and then used commercially?
 Does that count as copyright infringement?

-Yes, that situation can be ruled as copyright infringement if it’s deemed to be a derivative work and that the illustrator has copied the copyrightable elements of your photo.
+Yes, under photography and copyright law that situation can be ruled as copyright infringement if it’s deemed to be a derivative work and that the illustrator has copied the copyrightable elements of your photo.

 A derivative work is based on an already existing image and through photo editing, these revisions must be considered different enough from the original photograph to be regarded as a new piece.